Getting started with the Luiss Library Discovery

 00-LIST OF RESULTS

-• Web Of Science which provides top journals for high quality literature retrieval
+• Web Of Science, which provides the best journals for retrieving high-value scientific literature;

-• Scopus which offers authoritative research and provides access to reliable metrics and analytical tools
+• Scopus, which offers authoritative search capabilities and provides access to bibliometric assessment tools;

-• Altmetrics which shows how much online attention has been shown for this research.
+• Altmetrics, which shows how much attention a particular research paper has received online.

 Immagine